mpv-player/mpv/DOCS/man/options.rst

     and hr-seeks, and this option changes behavior with relative or imprecise seeks only.

+    You can use the ``--demuxer-mkv-subtitle-preroll-secs`` option to specify how mach data the demuxer should pre-read at most in order to find subtitle packets that may overlap.
+Setting this to 0 will effectively disable this preroll mechanism.
+Setting a very large value can make seeking very slow, and an extremely large value would completely reread the entire file from start to seek target on every seek - seeking can become slower towards the end of the file.
+The details are messy, and the value is actually rounded down to the cluster with the previous video keyframe.

+    Some files, especially files muxed with newer mkvmerge versions, have information embedded that can be used to determine what subtitle packets overlap with a seek target.
+In these cases, mpv will reduce the amount of data read to a minimum.
+(Although it will still read *all* data between the cluster that contains the first wanted subtitle packet, and the seek target.)

     See also ``--hr-seek-demuxer-offset`` option.
 This option can achieve a similar effect, but only if hr-seek is active.
 It works with any demuxer, but makes seeking much slower, as it has to decode audio and video data instead of just skipping over it.

     ``--mkv-subtitle-preroll`` is a deprecated alias.

+``--demuxer-mkv-subtitle-preroll-secs=<value>``
+    See ``--demuxer-mkv-subtitle-preroll``.

 ``--demuxer-rawaudio-channels=<value>``
     Number of channels (or channel layout) if ``--demuxer=rawaudio`` is used